icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/outgoing-response.md

 ## Response payload

-The payload of a response is sequence of bytes that represents the return value of an operation.
+The payload of a response is a stream of bytes that represents the return value of an operation.
 The caller (the connection that dispatched the incoming request) reads and logically copies these bytes to the network connection until there is no more byte to read.

 In C#, the payload of an outgoing response is split in a payload and a payload continuation, just like the payload of an [outgoing request](../invocation/outgoing-request).
-However, a connection always sends the payload continuation of an outgoing response immediately after the response's payload: there is no specific continuation handling like for outgoing requests.
+This split makes the Slice encoding (LINK) more convenient and efficient, but is otherwise unnecessary.
+An outgoing response payload is conceptually one continuous byte stream.